 - I tasted this side by side with the 2002 Irish whisky bottled by CWC (cask 20021).
 I like this one a little better, it's got more freshness to it and is less aggressive on alcohol (while the ABV is actually 4% higher).
 It only comes somewhat short in the finish, which is just a bit insubstantial compared to nose and taste.

-Somewhat less complex than the nose: vanilla, juicy peach and pineapple notes, a mild wood spiciness, also a little peppery.
+Somewhat less complex than the nose: vanilla, juicy peach and pineapple notes, some citrus, mild wood spices, also a little peppery.